 Downplayed in Xenoblade.
 The mechon mostly follow this, but the enemies found in the overworld can be many levels higher than you, for example level 35 enemies that can be found in the starting area and will all join in to kill you if you try to attack one

 Kingdom Hearts has an interesting example.
 The first game has what appears to be the creator of all Heartless, the embodiment of emotion corrupted.
 In Chain of Memories we see a preview of much more powerful beings called Nobodies who are the body and mind that's left over after a Heartless is created; then we find out that the main villain of the first game is only 1/3rd of the psycho assistant of the real creator of the Heartless and the villain of this game is the other 2/3rds.
-All of this goes to imply that the Nobody and that the villain is resembling himself.
+All of this seems to imply that the true villain is reassembling himself.
 Then we get Birth by Sleep in which it turns out again the main villain is more than he appears to be; in this case it turns out he used to be a very old powerful keyblade Master who then possesses a much younger keyblade wielder who is then split into the main villains of the first and second game.
 This all leads into Kingdom Hearts III in which all the previous main antagonists, minus all the side games (unless you count Birth By Sleep a side game) combined into one holy terror of a villain.

 Lufia series.
 You beat Gades, a dark god of destruction, only for you notice there are three more powerful villains out there.
 In the Sinistrals Boss Rush, it's quite clear Gades is the least powerful mainly because he can't cast powerful spells.